mstksg/inCode/copy/entries/story-of-shapes.md

 -----------------

 The word "shape" is chosen to be as devoid of external baggage/meaning as possible.
-The point isn't that we want to describe a literal "shape" as much as we want to say that there is *some* "thing" preserved by `fmap`, and not exactly the nature of that "thing".
-The *nature* of that thing changes a lot from Functor to Functor, but that *some* "thing" exists is almost universal.
+The word isn't important as much as saying that there is *some* "thing" preserved by `fmap`, and not exactly the nature of that "thing".
+The *nature* of that thing changes a lot from Functor to Functor, where we might better call it an "effect" or a "structure" specifically, but that *some* "thing" exists is almost universal.

+Of course, the value if this "thing" having a canonical name at all is debatable.
+But if I were to coin one, I'd call it shape.

 For some `Functor` instances, the shape is more literal than others.
 For trees, for instance, you have the literal shape of the tree preserved.
 For